Inclusion and wellbeing

 • I will take photos of it all, and display them, along with explanations of what skills and concepts are being addressed by each experience, so that the adults around me also have a learning opportunity.

-It would be much easier for me to simply pull a “Chicka Chicka Boom Boom” theme box off the shelf and plug in the same colouring pages, felt board shapes, torn construction paper and glue coconut tree collage materials that were used last year.
+It would be much easier for me to simply pull a “Chicka Chicka Boom Boom” theme box off the shelf and plug in the same coloring pages, felt board shapes, torn construction paper and glue coconut tree collage materials that were used last year.

 The big ideas